Skip to content

 Charlie had also been a trumpet player in several area dance orchestras, and was for many years the bugler at the Fairgrounds race course.

 In the summer of 1986, then 62 year-old Young was working the night shift at a Metairie Time Saver convenience store.
-A teen-aged armed robber, under the influence of LSD, alcohol and other drugs, shot and killed him, taking a paltry $11, the money used to buy fishing bait.
+A teen-aged armed robber, under the influence of LSD, alcohol and other drugs, shot and killed him.
+Taking a paltry $11, he used the money to buy fishing bait.
 The jury deliberated for just 35 minutes before convicting him of first-degree murder.

 After Charlie's Deli became a casualty of Hurricane Katrina, it was succeeded in the spot by Touche Café, Dan’s Place, then an iteration of Koz's, and currently by Francesca by Katie's.
 The latter pays homage to Charlie's in the form of the Moon sandwich.